BVU mourns death of Tara Smith

 Due to COVID-19 restrictions in Jackson County, Missouri, the service will be by invitation only and for family.
 McGilley & George Funeral Home and Cremation Services will be livestreaming the service on Saturday, September 26 beginning at 11:00 a.m.
 Chaplain Melanie Hauser will be available during this livestream to meet with students as campus grieves this loss.
 A full obituary and donation information can be found at www.dignitymemorial.com.

-In loving memory of Tara Smith, photos courtesy of Buena Vista Theater Program:
+In loving memory of Tara Smith, photos courtesy of Buena Vista Theatre Department:

 Hi there!
 My name is Jordyn Daggs-Olson and I am a staff writer this year for The Tack.
 I am a senior Strategic Public Relations major with minors in Honors,...

-Note: *Correction: An earlier version of this story incorrectly stated that Tara Smith’s death was related to COVID-19.
-That information was redacted from this online version.
-The Tack Online apologizes and seeks transparency when writers occasionally report inaccurate information.